X8shades/Dune/Haupt Charaktere/Duro Nunepi.md

 Interessantes:
 - got accused of spreading rumors of his Lords sex life
-	- [[Leto Atreides II]] used it to teach him a lesson since he could not openly speak of the face dancer attack
+	- [[Leto Atreides II †]] used it to teach him a lesson since he could not openly speak of the face dancer attack
 	- he got fifty lashes